tfgg/yournextmep/_candidates/eu2014/labour/tony-ethapemi.md

 person: tony-ethapemi
 region: west-midlands
 party: labour
-title: West Midlands - Labour Party - Tony Ethapemi
+title: Tony Ethapemi is running for MEP in West Midlands for the Labour Party
 incumbent: false
 ---